 Whether you are a self-published author or a traditional one, Marketing plays an important role in the sale of your book.
-You shouldn’t be worried about the initial investment that will go in marketing your novel as it will heed long term benefits that will be worth it.
-There are many avenues you could explore to market your book and the key here is to get started as early as possible.
+You shouldn’t be worried about the initial investment that will go in marketing your novel as it will heed long-term benefits that will be worth it.
+You could explore many avenues to market your book, and the key here is to get started as early as possible.
 There are a few steps you could take to help market your book:

 - Create a social media platform

 Send your book to social media influencers.
 Ask them about promoting your book on social media or any other platform they may have.
 Just keep in mind that 90% of people won’t reply and/or might refuse.
 However, the tenth one might be the deciding factor!
 Prepare to send them copies of the book.

 - Build an author website

 This will serve as a great place for potential readers to feel connected to you and is a crucial step forward for self-published authors.
 Creating a host domain might add to the cost of self-publishing your book; however, fret not, as this will benefit your future work as well